 We process your data for the provision of comfortable and useful services which correspond as well as possible to your needs and interests.
-Because the JoDis webshop’s range encompasses many products, it is necessary that we present our content and offers in a needs-based manner so that you can find products you are actually interested in.
+Because the JoDis webshop's range encompasses many products, it is necessary that we present our content and offers in a needs-based manner so that you can find products you are actually interested in.
 This requires a user-specific evaluation of the relevance of products and content.
-To personalise shopping in the JoDis shop we use device and access data which we collect for usage analysis.
+To personalize shopping in the JoDis shop we use device and access data which we collect for usage analysis.
 Alongside this, we also use device and access data which we receive from advertising partners while you visit the JoDis webshop.

 We process the data collected on our customers for scientific research in the areas relevant to JoDis.
 This includes in particular the research areas of machine learning, artificial intelligence, natural language processing and deep learning.
 Research at JoDis concentrates on solutions to real, everyday online shopping problems and is meant to serve the improvement and development of the existing services range.
-In this way, for example, we can develop services which can suggest products targeted to your interests and needs and recognise styles and assign products which correspond to your actual interests.
-In doing this, of course, we observe recognised scientific data protection standards.
-This also means that we only process your data in summarised, anonymised or pseudonymised form for research purposes, for example by replacing all identifiable data such as your name with other values.
+In this way, for example, we can develop services which can suggest products targeted to your interests and needs and recognize styles and assign products which correspond to your actual interests.
+In doing this, of course, we observe recognized scientific data protection standards.
+This also means that we only process your data in summarized, anonymised or pseudonymised form for research purposes, for example by replacing all identifiable data such as your name with other values.

 Research at JoDis includes the following purposes:

 The size recommendations for shoes in the JoDis shop we want to use a machine learning algorithm.
 In developing the learning algorithm, JoDis wants to use shopping data with shoe orders, returns due to sizing and sizing information from various manufacturers.
-We intent to use this to develop an intelligent size recommendation procedure for shoes in order to predict which shoe models are too large or too small.
+We intend to use this to develop an intelligent size recommendation procedure for shoes in order to predict which shoe models are too large or too small.

 The legal basis for the processing of your data within the framework of the research purposes described above is Article 6 (1) f GDPR, whereby our legitimate interests are in the above purposes.